 3. List headlines

 Who doesn’t like to find everything in one place?
-List-based articles help you find just that and thus they are one of the most used and great headlines worldwide.
+List-based articles help you find just that, and thus they are one of the most used and great headlines worldwide.

 Examples showing how marketers and publishers make eye-catchy list-based headlines:

-All these lines are trendy, add value to the reader’s life, and attract them to read further about a specific topic.
+These headlines are trendy, add value to the reader’s life, and attract them to read further about a specific topic.

 4. Trending headlines